davea0511/IV-Drip-Blips/README.md

               be a default setting.
 The user must select a setting in order to proceed.
     - Since indicating a
-              default (or preferred value) might introduce error, the app does not indicate a default, or preferred, or most commonly used value.
+              default (or preferred value) might introduce error, the app does not indicate a default, or preferred, nor a most-commonly-used value.
 3) The nurse must validate that they selected the right infusion set (step 2), as a safety measure, with a message
     **"Are you sure?
 Mismatcing the infusion set can result in the wrong rate and can have serious, even fatal, consequences"**
 4) The entered ml/hr rate is converted to drips per second, which rate will be shown on the screen.